 A popular sketch with Ernie had him singing Rubber Duckie in the bathtub.
-The song was written by Jeff and Joe and first used on the show in February 1970.
-The song was successful enough that a 45 single was released.
-Everybody was surprised when the record began getting airplay on radio and the single quick hit the charts, peaking at #16 in September.
+Jeff and Joe wrote the song, and it was first used on the show in February 1970.
+The song was successful enough that they released the song as a single.
+It surprised everybody when the record began getting airplay on the radio and the single quickly hit the charts, peaking at #16 in September.

 Rubber Duckie was Ernie’s only visit to the charts.

 Several people have recorded Rubber Duckie, but no doubt the most unusual performance was also on Sesame Street: Little Richard brought along a rubber duckie and a piano and a tub and other props and reproduced the entire sketch.

 I have collected older articles about Lost or Forgotten Oldies in my books.